AnyarInc/Ascent/README.md

 # Ascent

-A fast and flexible C++ simulation engine and differential equation solver.
+An extremely fast and flexible C++ simulation engine and differential equation solver.

 Built from the ground up as a major advancement of [Ascent-beta](https://github.com/AnyarInc/ascent-beta)